-Put the programmer into Program mode, and set the Throttle Type parameter to match the throttle you are using (Type 0-5); see page 22.
+In the programmer's Parameters Menu, set the Throttle Type parameter to match the throttle you are using (Type 0-5); see page 22.

 It is important to ensure that the controller output is operating over its full range.
 The following tuning procedures will establish the throttle deadband and throttle gain parameter values that correspond to the absolute full range of your particular throttle mechanism.
 It is advisable to include some buffer around the absolute full range of the throttle mechanism to allow for throttle resistance variations over time and temperature as well as variations in the tolerance of potentiometer values between individual throttle mechanisms.